 Finally, and most simply of all, just wear the black dress with a cat mask and add whiskers drawn on with a eyebrow pencil to make a cat outfit.

 There are lots of possible Halloween outfits made around a simple black dress to be made.
+These are all very quick and easy to do.
 And at least this means that the black dress may get lots of wears over the coming few months before my little girl grows out of it.

 Are you ready to see all of the new Halloween costumes on the DIY Sewing Pattern Blog Tour?
 Me too!!
 Go ahead and follow along with us!